 1. Americans are staying single longer

-The Pew Research Center reports that U.S. Census figures indicate Americans are staying single longer than ever before.
-In 2017, the median age at first marriage reached a record high of 29.5 years for men and 27.4 years for women.
+U.S. Census figures indicate Americans are generally staying single longer than ever before.
+In 2023, the median age at first marriage was just below record highs at 30.2 years for men and 28.6 years for women.
+That's up from 26.8 years and 25.1 years respectively as recently as the year 2000.

-Those figures are approaching the median age for first-time home buyers, which is 32 years according to the NAR.
-With people staying single longer, it stands to reason more and more people may find themselves reaching the age where they want to buy a house before they reach the point of get married.
+Those figures are approaching the median age for first-time home buyers, which is 35 years according to the NAR.
+With people staying single longer, it stands to reason more and more people may find themselves reaching the age where they want to buy a house before they reach the point of getting married.

 2. Income may be main obstacle for single home buyers